LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 ### Object Topologies

-Distinguish *internal" references from other references.
+Distinguish *internal* references from other references.

 #### Roles in Object Structures